johnburbridge/johnburbridge_com/src/content/blog/001-about-this-blog.md

 ---
-title: "About This Blog: Why, What, and How"
+title: 'About This Blog: Why, What, and How'
-description: "An introductory post explaining the motivation behind starting this blog, the topics it will cover, and the technology choices powering it."
+description: 'An introductory post explaining the motivation behind starting this blog, the topics it will cover, and the technology choices powering it.'
 pubDate: 2024-07-26 # Consider updating this date
 # heroImage: '/placeholder-hero.jpg' # Optional: Add a hero image path later
-tags: ["meta", "introduction", "tech", "astro", "docker", "ci/cd"]
+tags: ['meta', 'introduction', 'tech', 'astro', 'docker', 'ci/cd']
 ---

 ## Why Start This Blog?